nspcc-dev/neo-go/docs/rpc.md

 the native contract by its name (case-insensitive), unlike the C# node where it only possible for index or hash.

-#### `getnep17balances`
+#### `getnep11balances` and `getnep17balances`

-neo-go's implementation of `getnep17balances` does not perform tracking of NEP17 balances for each account as it is done in the C# node.
-Instead, neo-go node maintains the list of NEP17-compliant contracts, i.e. those contracts that have `NEP-17` declared in the supported standards section of the manifest.
-Each time `getnep17balances` is queried, neo-go node asks every NEP17 contract for the account balance by invoking `balanceOf` method with the corresponding args.
+neo-go's implementation of `getnep11balances` and `getnep17balances` does not perform tracking of NEP-11 and NEP-17 balances for each account as it is done in the C# node.
+Instead, neo-go node maintains the list of standard-compliant contracts, i.e. those contracts that have `NEP-11` or `NEP-17` declared in the supported standards section of the manifest.
+Each time balances are queried, neo-go node asks every NEP-11/NEP-17 contract for the account balance by invoking `balanceOf` method with the corresponding args.
 Invocation GAS limit is set to be 3 GAS.
-All non-zero NEP17 balances are included in the RPC call result.
+All non-zero balances are included in the RPC call result.

-Thus, if NEP17 token contract doesn't have `NEP-17` standard declared in the list of supported standards but emits proper NEP17 `Transfer` notifications, the token balance won't be shown in the list of NEP17 balances returned by the neo-go node (unlike the C# node behavior).
-However, transfer logs of such token are still available via `getnep17transfers` RPC call.
+Thus, if token contract doesn't have proper standard declared in the list of supported standards but emits compliant NEP-11/NEP-17 `Transfer` notifications, the token balance won't be shown in the list of balances returned by the neo-go node (unlike the C# node behavior).
+However, transfer logs of such tokens are still available via respective `getnepXXtransfers` RPC calls.

 The behaviour of the `LastUpdatedBlock` tracking for archival nodes as far as for governing token balances matches the C# node's one.
-For non-archival nodes and other NEP17-compliant tokens if transfer's `LastUpdatedBlock` is lower than the latest state synchronization point P the node working against, then `LastUpdatedBlock` equals P.
+For non-archival nodes and other NEP-11/NEP-17 tokens if transfer's `LastUpdatedBlock` is lower than the latest state synchronization point P the node working against, then `LastUpdatedBlock` equals P. For NEP-11 NFTs `LastUpdatedBlock` is equal for all tokens of the same asset.

+#### `getnep11transfers` and `getnep17transfers`
+`transfernotifyindex` is not tracked by NeoGo, thus this field is always zero.

 ### Unsupported methods